intel/llvm/sycl/doc/syclcompat/README.md

 // Util function to set the default queue of the current device in the
 // device manager.
+// If the device extension saved queue is the default queue,
+// the previous saved queue will be overwritten as well.
+// This function will be blocking if there are submitted kernels in the
+// previous default queue.
 void set_default_queue(const sycl::queue &q);

 // Util function to wait for the queued kernels.